 You can also do a variation of this one with a list of famous people.
 Students have to describe one of the people, and the listeners have to guess who it is.

-Students generally like to talk to each other, but it won’t go well unless you give them an interesting topic or a reason to talk to each other.
+Students generally like to talk to each other, but it won’t go well unless you give them an interesting topic, like would you rather questions, or a reason to talk to each other.
 Some conversation starters are an excellent way to get things rolling with classroom discussion.

 Learn more here: Interesting Partner Conversation Starters.